 Wouldn’t it be nice to find an extra $100, $200, or even a $1000/yr just lying around?
-Of course it would!
+Of course, it would!
 Yet, for many of us, we overpay for things we don’t need, and we don’t take enough advantage of the programs and benefits that are already offered to us.
-Simply put, we’re leaving money on the table (and apparently in the couch).
+Simply put, we’re leaving money on the table (and apparently on the couch).

 That’s what this post is about.
 It’s about finding the hidden money in your life.
 If you are looking for ways to find extra money to pay off debt, enjoy a vacation, stretch your budget or like me – are planning for a new baby, here are a few places to find your hidden treasures, without spending a penny.

 The usual suspects

 Time for some change.
 There are coins lying around everywhere: pockets, couches, washer/dryers, cars, jackets, and almost always near parking meters and around convenience stores.
 Did I miss anything?
 Oh yeah, the fact that collecting these won’t do you any good unless you actually deposit them.
 Buried in a mountain of my unwrapped coins, I found $143 in already rolled coins.
 Jackpot!

 Bottle empties.
 While different provinces/states have different regulations on what is actually reimbursable: from alcohol, glass bottles, cans to milk containers, it might be a good time to clear out your garage (or someone else’s).
 Who knows you might get back a fistful of dollars.
 In Ontario, only alcohol bottle deposits exist, everything else is recycled.
 And while I do have thoughts of trekking my bottles across provincial borders, I keep getting flashbacks of the Seinfeld Bottle Deposit episode.